sugarcoat/sugarcoat/README.md

 4. Can I customize the default template that comes with Sugarcoat?

    Absolutely.
-The [`layout`](#templatelayout) option in the [`settings` Object](#settings-object) enables you to define your own layout, partials and static assets.
-Once those are set, you can use the [`template`](#template) option in the [`section` Object](#section-object) which allows you to override the partial for a particular section.
+The [`layout`](#templatelayout) option in the [`settings` Object](#settings-object) enables you to define your own layout.
+You can also define your own partials and static assets in the [`settings` Object](#settings-object) to include in your layout.
+Once those are set, you can use the [`template`](#template) option in the [`section` Object](#section-object) which allows you to override the partial for any section.

 5. How do you handle style bleed?

-   For now, you'll need to prefix all your project style selectors with `.sugar-example`.
+   For now, you'll need to prefix all of your Sugarcoat style selectors with `.sugar-example`.
 In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector) to handle our prefixing.
 It's on the roadmap to have Sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*

 # Install #